Stormproaudio/Ivez/README.md

 Software Pirate, Modder and Copyright abuser Ivez https://www.t.me/ivez_001 are active mainly https://t.me/bassconfigs .
-His repository in Github and Pling are now closely Monitored by Dolby Corporation for software infringements.
-Ivez has since remoive his account in Pling and also remove most of the Dolby apk in Github.
-Despite claiming innocense all proof leads to his channel and works and hge is forced to exclude Dolby apk from his repository.
-He currently use Devuploads.com to host his Dolby configuration.
+His repository in Github and Pling are currently observed by other parties and also Dolby Corporation for software infringements.
+Ivez has since remove his account in Pling and also remove most of the Dolby apk in Github.
+Despite claiming innocense all proof leads to his channel and also group in Telegram which are publicly available for telegram users to join.
+He is also active in audio community group chat eg JamesDSP and Viper4android group chat which he and his colleagues spread their politics and abusive agenda.
+We are not intimidated by these people who advocate and abuse Intellectual Property Rights.

 It must be noted here that any configuration or mod tools used to change an original apk either via system or forced by Root or ported from the original devices it was intended be release is strictly prohibited and Permission is required by Dolby Corporation.
 Dolby Terms of Use : https://www.dolby.com/about/legal/dolby-on-terms-of-use/#previous-terms-of-use-v.1.4

-Aftrer numerous issues to bring light to his abusers one bny one of this issues wwere close down at the end his is forced to remove the dolby apk . https://github.com/Ivez-00/BSC/issues/16
+Issues were open and close by Ivex until recently he was forced to exclude Dolby apk from his rfepository . https://github.com/Ivez-00/BSC/issues/16

-There still files hosted in Telegram which prooved his abuses.
+There are still files hosted in Telegram which proved his copyright abuses.
 Notificaation is sent to dmca@telegram.org for misuse of dolby files which Ivez or his colleagues has uploaded to his Telegram group and Channels. https://t.me/bassconfigs/29  |  https://t.me/bassconfigs/24  |  https://t.me/bassconfigs/25

 Association with known Abusers :